DSCI-310-2023/dsci-310-group-08-AKRM/CONTRIBUTING.md

 *  We recommend that you create a Git branch for each pull request (PR).
 *  New code should follow the tidyverse [style guide](http://style.tidyverse.org) or PEP8 [style guide](https://www.python.org/dev/peps/pep-0008/).
+*  If you'd like to contribute a feature or bug fix, you can fork our repo and submit a pull request.
+We will review pull requests within 7 days.

 ### Code of Conduct